vectordotdev/vector/changelog.d/20899_static_metrics.feature.md

-Adds a new `static_metrics` source, that periodically emits configured values.
+Adds a new `static_metrics` source that periodically emits configured values.

 authors: esensar